 - Important: please consult your Instant Pot or pressure cooker manual for complete safety instructions.
 Because there are a variety of Instant Pot or pressure cooker models out there, you will want to review the different settings and select what best works according to the manual.

 - Slow Cooker Instructions: You will start on stovetop.
 Place a large skillet over medium-high heat.
-Add 2 tbsp extra virgin olive oil and follow step #2 as written above.
+Add 2 tablespoon extra virgin olive oil and follow step #2 as written above.
 Transfer the veggies to the bottom of a large slow cooker.
 Add the remaining ingredients (except the lemon juice and cilantro).
 Set slow cooker setting on high for 4 to 5 hours or on low for 8 hours.
 When ready, stir in lemon juice and fresh cilantro, following steps #5 and #6 as written above.

 - Make-Ahead Note: This soup is even better the next day as the flavors meld.
 Let cool, then transfer to a glass container with a tight lid.
 Store in the fridge for later use.
 It should keep 3 to 4 days.